ballistiq/chef-passenger-nginx/README.md

 ## Changelog

+**11 November 2014 - 0.9.6** - dded libcurl4-openssl-dev to apt packages.
+Required by Passenger...

 **11 November 2014 - 0.9.5** - Fixed issue with apt eager installing packages.
 RVM will automatically install required packages.

 **8 November 2014 - 0.9.4** - Fixed bug with rolling restarts directive barfing on open source edition of Passenger (even if it says 'off').